Opencontour/HelpGuides/en/docs/heapLeachModel.md

 For more information on setting up your project and Project Properties, please review Chapter 3.

 When setting up an HPL Model, it is important to highlight properties that will need to be reviewed and updated if necessary.
 Make sure to select your measurement unit, metric or imperial.
 Opencontour will pre-populate most of these fields with industry-standard data.
 Make sure to update the Density used for your project.
+In addition, make sure that the 'Volumetric Swell' value for the project is set to 1.

 BenchHeight: Opencontour discretizes at bench height.
-Therefore, when selecting your Project Properties bench height, you automatically default set the discretization height.
-Note: the bench height is typically a fraction of the lift height.
+Therefore, when selecting your Project Properties bench height, the discretization height is automatically set to the same value.

+NOTE: the bench height is typically a fraction of the lift height.
 For example, a lift height of 10m can have a bench height of 2m.

 ## 7.2 Setting-up for a new Heap Leach Recovery Model

 ### 7.2.1 New Project

 Create a new Project by importing your Project Settings, including the most up-to-date Stacking information.
-Drag & Drop your allfile.json or import your csv “all” file.
+Begin by dragging & dropping your '_all.json' file into the project window.
 Go to the proper elevation to view your Base Layer; you can use Q or W, update the elevation in the Project View Settings Bench section, press enter, or Run.

 Now you can see all your filler layers used to build the Stacking plan.
 We use these filler layers to make the lifts, all within your Base Layer (always highlighted in red).